 Hair is unlikely to fall out during pregnancy.
 Instead, postpartum hair loss is more likely, with many women experiencing hair loss after the baby is born.
 Some women experience hair loss during early pregnancy, but this is uncommon.

 It is normal in some cases to experience hair loss during pregnancy, particularly early pregnancy.
-This is largely due to either the stress and/or shock of experiencing a pregnancy.
+This is largely due to either the stress and/or shock of experiencing pregnancy.
 Rather than being directly tied to pregnancy, this is actually telogen effluvium.

-Because pregnancy causes such wild fluctuations in hormones, there are a variety of effects that can happen to your hair; such as thicker and fuller hair, or alternatively it can become more brittle and drier.
+Because pregnancy causes such wild fluctuations in hormones, there are a variety of effects that can happen to your hair; such as thicker and fuller hair, or alternatively, it can become more brittle and drier.

 During pregnancy, rising estrogen levels naturally slow the hair cycle.
 This means that hair follicles shed at a slower rate, resulting in the appearance of thicker and fuller hair while pregnant.
 This also means that the hair follicles produce less oil (sebum) which causes a shinier, fuller appearance.
 However, this is not always the case.